Virtual Shabbat Box

 Tot Shabbat is Going Strong

-Many thanks to our volunteers and our rabbinic interns, who make it all possible: Jackie Gelman, Lynn Cashell, Lev DePaolo, Elaine Feldman, Alisa Herman‐Liu, Lydia Kendis, Randi Raskin Nash, Alan Ross, Kathy Trow, and, of course, Rabbi Nathan and Rabbi Linda.
+Many thanks to our volunteers and our rabbinic interns, who make it all possible: Aya Baron, Lynn Cashell, Nora Chernov, Alicia DePaolo, Elaine Feldman, Alisa Herman‐Liu, Lydia Kendis, Randi Raskin Nash, Alan Ross, Kathy Trow.
+And of course Rabbi Nathan and Rabbi Linda.
+Special thanks to student rabbi Koach Baruch Frazier, who joined us for our February Tot Shabbat celebration.

 If you’d like to attend or help out at a future Tot Shabbat please reach out to Jackie Gelman.